mpanko/denisasvach/content/projects/cocoon.md

   - type: text
     content: >-

+      **2016**

+      This performative ritual was held privately in a pendopo at my friend's home with Julie Lupacova in Yogyakarta in 2016.

+      concept and creation: **Denisa Svachova**

+      photo: **Julie Lupac**

+      model: **Zuzana Sklibova, Denisa Svachova**
+  - type: text
+    content: >-

-      Cocoon is a site-specific textile installation created for a traditional Indonesian gazebo called pendopo.
+      *Cocoon* is a site-specific textile installation created for a traditional Indonesian gazebo called pendopo.
 The piece comes to life through the interaction of two participants, who generate a spatial composition by wrapping and unwrapping fabric around themselves and the pendopo's pillars.
 One participant sits in the center, hidden and wrapped in fabric on a wheeled object, while the other winds the fabric around themselves and pulls the object to one side, prompting the seated participant to emerge and unravel.
-This performance unfolds like a ritual, held privately in a pendopo at my friends' home with Julie Lupac in Yogyakarta in 2016.
-  - type: text
-    content: |-
-      created by Denisa Svachova

-      photo: Julie Lupac

-      model: Zuzana Sklibova, Denisa Svachova
   - type: image
     span: false
     vertical: false